skylarshaffer/c03-24-code-solutions/node-intro/node-intro-quiz-notes.md

 - What are environment variables and how do you access them in Node.js?

   > Environment variables are dynamic and static, immutable variables that are dependent on the environment in which Node is run.
+You can access them by name with `access.env.[variableName]`.

 - What is a REPL?

   > A REPL is a contained environment in which temporary variables defined in the same session can be referenced.
+  >
+  > Read
+  >
+  > Evaluate
+  >
+  > Print
+  >
+  > Loop

 ## Notes